Your Guide to Assisted Living Expenses and Tax Deductions

 - Needs supervision because they are cognitively impaired, typically from Alzheimer’s disease or another form of dementia.

-To qualify for tax deductions for senior living expenses, a doctor, nurse, or social worker must submit a personal care services plan.
+To help a senior adult qualify for tax deductions on assisted living expenses, a doctor, nurse, or social worker must submit a personal care services plan.
 This specifically outlines the daily care that the resident needs to help prove they qualify for a tax deduction.

 3 Possible Senior Living Expense Deductions